 Two significant milestones were completed recently for MassDEP's across-the-board overhaul of the agency's information technology (IT) systems.

-In 2014, the Patrick Administration will kick into high gear its plan to tap into the hidden energy value of food waste and organics.
+In 2014, the Commonwealth will kick into high gear its plan to tap into the hidden energy value of food waste and organics.

 MassDEP Sets Sustainability Standard with LEED Platinum Designation for Wall Experiment Station in Lawrence

 MassDEP recently led the way in environmental sustainability when it was announced that the renovated Senator William X. Wall Experiment Station in Lawrence had earned the Commonwealth’s first Leadership in Energy and Environmental Design (LEED) Platinum certification for a state facility.

 Massachusetts Supports Programs to Increase Use of Electric Cars and Alt-Technology Vehicles and New Charging Infrastructure

 The Commonwealth and state environmental officials are committed to reducing greenhouse gas emissions, bolstering Massachusetts' energy independence and growing the Commonwealth's clean energy economy, and recent announcements have helped get closer to those ambitious goals.